Freenove/Freenove_RFID_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0025/codes/c-lang/RFID.rst

 .. image:: ../_static/imgs/RFID_Code.png
     :align: center

-Here, type the command “quit” to exit the program.
+Here, type the command "quit" to exit the program.

 Type command "scan", and then the program begins to detect whether there is a card close to the sensing area of MFRC522 reader.
 Place a M1-S50 card in the sensing area.
 The following results indicate that the M1-S50 card has been detected, the UID of which is E6CF5C8EFB (HEX).